Attendance and Administrative Withdrawal

 Student Initiated Drop and Reporting Last Date of Attendance (LDA)

 When a student drops a class, the instructor should receive an email the next morning informing them that the student has dropped.
 Once this happens the instructor should check the attendance and report the LDA as quickly as possible.
-Any delay of this reporting may lead to the college being out of federal compliance for financial aid reporting.
+Any delay in this reporting may lead to the college being out of federal compliance for financial aid reporting.